bethdevopsbunny/breakfast/README.md

 dynamically updated store of popular passwords hashed with popular hashes

-i use github issues to remember idea more then anything else
+i use github issues to remember ideas more then anything else